AmitJaison/LeetCode_Problems_Easy/README.md

 ## Features 🌟

 - 🧠 **Beginner-Friendly**: These problems are handpicked to be approachable for newcomers to programming and algorithmic thinking.
+- 🧠 **Java Focus**: Dive into Java-based solutions for a deeper understanding of the language's fundamentals and coding techniques.
 - 🚀 **Interview Prep**: Start your journey toward acing technical interviews while building a solid foundation in problem-solving.

 ## Get Started 🚗